emdio/GnugoAnalyse/README.txt

 Known issues:
--The "subject" field remains empty when the email with the analysed game is received -Folders analysed, attachments, tmp and sent must be created before launching the scripts
+-The "subject" field remains empty when the email with the analysed game is received -Folders analysed, attachments, tmp and sent must be created before launching the scripts -Only for linux based systems (makes use of linux commands like 'ps')